sibot89/marketlens-ai/README.md

 ## Installation

-The public repository currently focuses on the project's architecture, documentation, and demonstration materials.
+The public repository currently focuses on project documentation, architecture, and demonstration materials.

-The full application can be run from the private development repository.
+The live application is available through Streamlit Community Cloud.

 ---